DPT Program

 Curriculum

 Upon acceptance into the Physical Therapy Program, the Graduate College will develop a degree plan in consultation with the Physical Therapy Graduate Advisor.
 A copy will be provided to the student and the program.
-The degree program includes all courses required for successful completion of the program.
+The degree program includes all courses required for successful completion of the program--99 credit hours.
 The Texas State University DPT Curriculum meets state educational requirements for professional licensure in all states.

 Student Outcomes